neoforged/Documentation/docs/entities/renderer.md

 public static void addPlayerLayers(EntityRenderersEvent.AddLayers event) {
     // Iterate over all possible player models. for (PlayerModelType type : event.getSkins()) {
-        // Get the associated PlayerRenderer.
+        // Get the associated AvatarRenderer.
         AvatarRenderer<AbstractClientPlayer> playerRenderer = event.getPlayerRenderer(type);
         if (playerRenderer != null) {
             // Add the layer to the renderer.
 This assumes that the render layer